 1. Explore Hoi An Ancient Town

-Hoi An Ancient Town refers to a thirty hectare area near the mouth of the Thu Bon River.
-It was one of the busiest trading ports in Southeast Asia between the 16th and 18th centuries.
+Getting lost in the Ancient Town is one of the most fun things to do in Hoi An.
+It refers to a thirty hectare area near the mouth of the Thu Bon River that was one of the busiest trading ports in Southeast Asia between the 16th and 18th centuries.

 At one point, it was the exclusive trade conduit between Europe, China, India, and Japan, leading to a unique fusion of cultures that can’t be seen anywhere else in Vietnam.

 Today, Hoi An Ancient Town is a UNESCO World Heritage Site that’s home to an exceptionally well-preserved complex of timber frame buildings, pagodas, and heritage houses.
 Collectively, it’s the top attraction in Hoi An and a big reason why people enjoy this city.

 The Ancient Town is the heart of Hoi An and its hub of commercial activity so you’ll be spending most of your time there.
 It’s a fascinating area to explore with its lanyrinthine network of restaurants, cafes, shops, and museums.